TarReinThway/Food101_TransferLearning_Project/guides_&_docs/annotated_references.md

 3. **But what is a convolution?** *by 3Blue1Brown*
    * *link:* [Watch on YouTube](https://youtu.be/KuXjwB4LzSA?si=k95Rvp4jzN9T0tkP)
    * **Annotation:**
     >To understand the concept of convolution that underlies Convolutional Neural Network, I want to recommend this video.
-Grant (Author of 3Blue1Brown) makes really educational videos that's great for data science students.
+Grant Sanderson (Author of 3Blue1Brown) makes really educational videos that's great for data science students.
 His playlists like Linear Algebra, Neural Networks Series, and Calculus have helped me alot too.

 ---